kubeguard/guard/docs/guides/README.md

   - [Azure](/docs/guides/authenticator/azure.md).
 Explains how to use Azure authenticator.
   - [LDAP](/docs/guides/authenticator/ldap.md).
 Explains how to use LDAP using simple or kerberos authentication.
   - [Azure Active Directory via LDAP](/docs/guides/authenticator/ldap_azure.md).
 Explains how to authenticate using secure LDAP of Azure Active Directory Domain Services.
+  - [Amazon EKS](/docs/guides/authenticator/aws_eks.md).
+Explains how to use with Amazon EKS cluster.
 - [RBAC Roles](/docs/guides/rbac.md).
 Documents how to configure RBAC roles for user groups.